Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Methodology

-\item \textbf{Radial Partitioning and Group Assignment:} The angular space \([0, 360^\circ]\) was divided into six sectors, each having 6-7 participants.
-To achieve this, each sector was initialised spanning \(\frac{360}{6}\) degrees.
-Participants were assigned to sectors based on their angular positions.
-The angles of each sector were then iteratively adjusted to arrive at balanced group sizes.
+(2) \textbf{Radial Partitioning and Group Assignment:} We divided the angular space $[0, 360^\circ]$ into six sectors.
+Each sector was initially spanning $\frac{360}{6}$ degrees.
+Participants were assigned to sectors based on their angular positions, then sector boundaries were iteratively adjusted to ensure balanced group sizes of 6-7 people per group.

-\item \textbf{Two-Round Deliberation with Homogeneous and Heterogeneous Groups:} The Radial clustering method was used to assign participants to six homogeneous groups (A/B/C/D/E/F) in the first round.
-In the second round, participants were reassigned to six heterogeneous groups (1/2/3/4/5/6), ensuring diversity by mixing members from different homogeneous groups.

-In both rounds, group members discussed, selected, and ranked five projects.
-Rankings were converted into Borda scores (e.g., 1st: 5 points, 2nd: 4 points, etc.), and the points from all groups were aggregated across both rounds.
-Projects were then selected based on total points until the budget was fully allocated. \end{enumerate}
+(3) \textbf{Two-Round Deliberation:} We conducted two deliberation rounds with different group compositions.
+For the first round, participants were placed in six homogeneous groups (A/B/C/D/E/F) with others sharing similar voting patterns.
+In the second round, they were reconfigured into six heterogeneous groups (1/2/3/4/5/6), ensuring diversity by mixing members from different homogeneous groups.
+In both rounds, groups discussed, selected and ranked five projects, with rankings converted to Borda scores (e.g., 1st: 5 points, 2nd: 4 points).
+Projects were selected based on aggregate points from all groups across both rounds until the budget was fully allocated.